opengisch/talks/qfield/README.md

 ### Relations

 #### video relation widgets
-Here the project context is, that we have the beehives and record how much persent from what field is consumed...
+Here the project context is, that we have the beehives and record how much percent from what field is consumed.

-- Relation Editor Widget
-- Relation Reference Widget
+- we can add new references and new fields here and connect existing ones
+- The relation widgets like you know them from QGIS just optimized for mobile use

 ### Camera, file and interactive widgets (qml, html)

 #### video camera and pdf
-- Foto with camera
+- Camera functionality (*here the video recorder app acted weirdly - but QField stayed in landscape mode*)
-- Open an attached pdf
+- And we can open an attached PDF file

 #### video qml and html
-- check out fancy qml charts
-- check out interactive html widget
+With the QML and HTML widget the user is very flexible to display information.
+- Fancy Chart based on current values
+- Interactive panel made by the user0 with HTML

 ### Multi Edit
 #### video multi editing
+Mentioned it before.
-- multi editing
+- With the multi editing you can be very efficient.

 ### Map Themes
 #### video map themes
-How to use **layer visibility** and **map themes**.
+- Choose the layout defined by Map Themes
-Like you see it's what you expect from QGIS here as well.
+- What you expect from QGIS here as well

 ### Search
 #### video search
-- coordinate search
-- search for feature according an attribute
+- Search for features according an attribute
+- Or search for coordinates

 ### Measure
 #### video measure
-- pleasure you can't measure
+- Measuring tool for all the polygons.

 ### Edit geometry and use topological editing
 #### video edit_geom
+- Split geometry
--
+- Merge them back again
+- Change geometries by selecting the vertex and move it
+- Cut out a part and fill it with a new feature or not

 #### video edit_topo
--
+- Snap to existing verteces and edges
+- Move a vertex and the snapped vertex of another feature is moved as well

 ### GPS Tracking
 ### video tracking
-- You can track wherever you going
+- Track wherever you going

-mention compass, Z values, antenna height correction
+- Stuff like compass, Z vlaues and antenna height correction
+- Seamless integration to external devices like e.g. Emlid Reach

 ### Freehand drawing
 (not yet here)

 ### Print PDF
 #### video print pdf
-QField uses the layer layouts configured in QGIS.
-If you have some, the option is there.
+- Use the layer layouts configured in QGIS. *If you have some, the option is there - otherwise not.*
-Print to PDF and fine. **Print it with external app**
+- Print to PDF

+## Cloud
+We are **heaviling testing QField Cloud** and you can join us soon as a **beta tester**.
+It will come into beta in this year so you can test it while your Christmas.

+*It actually working similar to the well known offline editing, just that you can synchronize whenever you want, you don't have to bring the data back to the office.
+QFieldCloud takes care about all the data pushed from different workers on the field.*

 ## iOS Support
-QField runs on iOS, it's just not yet released.
+Btw: QField runs on iOS, it's just not yet released.
+We will keep you up to date.

-## Cloud
-We are heaviling testing QField Cloud and you can join us soon as well as a beta tester.
-It actually working similar to the well known offline editing, just that you can synchronize whenever you want, you don't have to bring the data back to the office.
-QFieldCloud takes care about all the data pushed from different workers on the field.

 ## Release info
-QField is widely used, 300 Thousands of downloads on android and apple is coming This is the current release is 1.7.5
+This is the current release is 1.7.6

+QField is **widely used**, **300 Thousands of downloads**.

-Become a beta tester to check out the latest stuff.
+**To check up the latest stuff, become a Beta Tester**.

-(If you have spare time, mention some stuff that could come one time, like: CAD computer-aided drafting implementation, Networkstate based, Humidity etc. sensors...)
+*If you have spare time, mention some stuff that could come one time, like: CAD computer-aided drafting implementation, Networkstate based, Humidity etc. sensors...)*

 ## Join the efford
-So dont hestitate.
-It's open source, it's a great tool and you will be in good company by a lot of other users.
+*So dont hestitate.
+It's open source, it's a great tool and you will be in good company by a lot of other users.*

 If you like it, then:
 - Help us by telling us your story, show us how you use QField.
-- Become a beta tester and report bugs
+- Become a beta tester and report bugs - and have the nice features before everyone else
 - Fix bugs and bring your inputs
 - Finance bug fixing and awesome new ideas
 We are happy about any kind of support.

 ## Custom app
-If you need something more specific - invest in your custom app We can obviously customize QField and create a version especially for you
+And if you need something much more specific - invest in your custom app We can obviously QField and create a version especially for you.